- Products and Services

 - Contact Lenses

 Eyeglasses lenses and terminology can sometimes be tricky because opticians and patients use different words.
-The optician will walk you through different options of lens materials, coatings, tints and so on that are available.
+Our opticians are trained in how to read an eyeglass prescription and will walk you through different lens options, including materials, coatings and tints that are available.
 The Mayo Clinic Optical Laboratory processes eyeglasses with all kinds of lenses.
 When buying eyeglasses at Mayo Clinic Optical, you will be guided and measured by a certified optician to make sure your lenses are fitted properly.

 Basic lens vocabulary